cert-orangecyberdefense/datalake-hunter/README.md

 Allow users to checks if values in a provided file can be found in bloom filters or in Datalake using query hashes.

-Matched values can also be looked up on Datalake using the `-l` flag.
+Matched values can also be looked up on Datalake using the `-l` flag with the path to the file in which to save the results.
+See below for more informations on options.

 Multiple bloom filters and query hashes can be provided on a single check.